Britain's Newest Warship Runs Windows XP, Raising Cyber Attack Fears

 The main reas

 Is there even a word for this level of stupidity?
-(Score:2)
+(Score:3)

 The die-cision to use anything from Microsoft in a mission-critical environment, let alone a 16+ year old OS with a giant list of known exploits goes so far beyond amazingly stupid I can't even find the words.